SHELTERING MOTHERS HOMELESS AND PREGNANT

 HOW TO APPLY?

 Contact a Birth Choice location and let them know you are interested in shelter through Rose Home.
-The application process includes an Inquiry Questionnaire to determine eligibility, a pregnancy verification, an application, an in person interview and a UA and hair follicle drug test.
+The application process includes an Inquiry Questionnaire to determine eligibility, a pregnancy verification, an application, an in person interview and a UA and hair test.

 WHAT DOES IT COST?

 Residents and their children may stay at Rose Home until after the delivery of the baby and once safe and affordable housing is secured.